the-lay/ulauncher-spotify-api/README.md

 Troubleshooting
 --------------------------
 - Spotipy's authentication workflow sets up a tiny web server to accept back Spotify's access token.
-By default port 8080 is used.
+By default, port 8080 is used.
 If it is taken, please select a different one in the extension settings.

 - Unfortunately, Spotify does not provide API access for free users for the following actions:
   - Next track (Skip User’s Playback To Next Track)